 FI_PMEM

 Initiator or target node is capable of supporting byte addressable persistent memory (Pmem).
-Assumes endpoint supports read/write to pmem with write flags
+Assumes endpoint supports read/write to pmem with additional write flags utilized in fi_writemsg and additional access flags utilized in fi_mr_reg.

-Endpoints that only support read or write direction can optional set the FI_READ, FI_READ_REMOTE, or FI_WRITE, FI_WRITE_REMOTE flags with FI_PMEM to report specific direction supported.
+Endpoints that only support a single read or write direction to pmem can optional set the FI_READ, FI_READ_REMOTE, or FI_WRITE, FI_WRITE_REMOTE flags with FI_PMEM to report specific direction supported.

 Alter the following to the current flags definitions: